User-Specific Knowledge Graphs to Support Queries and Predictions

 For example, a type denotes an “is a” relationship about a topic, and is used to hold a collection of properties.

-A topic can represent an entity, such as a person, place or thing.
+A topic can represent an entity, such as a person, place, or thing.

 Each of these topics can have one or more types associated with them.

-A property can be associated with a topic and defines a “has a” relationship between the topic and a value of the property.
+A property can be associated with a topic and defines a “has a” relationship between the topic and the value of the property.

 In some examples, the value of the property can include another topic.